quat1024/garden/garden/lingo-2.md

 * A painting with a red eye
 * A painting with an ocean and sun
+* A painting with an ocean and sun (same area)
-* The same painting
+* The COLOR/BROWN pedestal taking you to The Bearer
 * A path to another area of The Unkempt
 	* Has a door to The Sun Temple
-* The same path
+* A path to another area of The Unkept (same area)
 * A shortcut back to The Digital
-* The same path
+* A shortcut back to The Digital (same area)
 * A symmetrical painting with brown, pink, white, and cohost-purple colors
-* Stairs down to a countdown widget, probably counting down the number of solved puzzles in the tree
+* Stairs down to a countdown widget
-* The same stairs
+* Stairs down (the same stairs)
 * A path to Daedalus

+Starting from the painting teleport, if you walk backwards you'll be between the two entrances to the ocean-and-sun painting.

 ## The Unkempt